in

 • Advanced critical thinking, decision-making, and problems-solving skills

-• Ability to convey unclaimed property related terminology and information in non-technical terms
+• Ability to convey unclaimed property-related terminology and information in non-technical terms

 • Ability to understand and solve problems by applying subject-matter knowledge and analytical skills